PostHog/posthog.com/contents/tutorials/go-analytics.md

 We start by creating a simple Go app that has two pages:

-1. A `login` page where a user can enter their name, email, and company name in form.
+1. A `login` page where a user can enter their name, email, and company name in a form.
 2. A `home` page that has some text and a button.

 First, ensure [Go is installed](https://go.dev/doc/install).
 Then, create a new folder for our project called `go-analytics` and initialize a new module.
 We also create files `login.html` and `dashboard.html` for our pages, as well as a `main.go`: